Interior Lighting With Multiple Strobes: By Scott Hargis

 When I walk into a room, I’m looking at the surfaces and dividing them into two camps: surfaces the camera will see, and those it won’t see.
 The ones that aren’t going to be visible are all candidates for bounced lights.
 Then it’s just a matter of taking a few seconds to plan out the lighting.
 It’s amazing how quickly you can gain an intuition for this.
 Also, many rooms (like bedrooms) are pretty standard - the same setup will work again and again with minor changes.

 A note about gear: To learn about ways to remotely trigger strobes, the Strobist blog and Flicker site are invaluable.
-Nikon CLS and Canon IR are problematic for shooting interiors as the signals will not travel reliably around corners and into distant rooms where we often put our lights.
-With regard to “hiding” lights in a room, a light stand with a small footprint is very helpful.
-I use the Slik SVD-20, which can remain upright and stable with a footprint less than 4″ across.
-Most of the time, my lights are about 24″ off the floor.
-I also keep a strobe in my hip pocket with the little “foot” attached so it can stand upright on its own.
-This light is incredibly useful for tucking into small places, on top of mantles, bookshelves, etc.
+Nikon CLS and Canon IR are problematic for shooting interiors as the signals will not travel reliably around corners and into distant rooms where I often put my lights.
+With regard to "hiding" lights in a room, a light stand with a small footprint is very helpful.
+I use the Slik SVD-20, which can remain upright and stable with a footprint less than 4" across.
+Most of the time, my lights are about 24" off the floor.
+I also keep a strobe in my hip pocket with the little "foot" attached so it can stand upright on its own.
+This light is incredibly useful for tucking into small places, on top of mantles, bookshelves, etc

 There you have it.
 The complete Scott Hargis lighting approach.
 Thanks Scott for being willing to share all the details with us!